WarwickTabletop/tablebot/docs/Roll.md

 Lists are limited to 50 items long currently (which is configurable).

+## Complex Operations

+There are two operators that are more complex and have specific organisational requirements, that allow for a great deal of control in the program.

+If statements take an expression or list to check for falseyness,

 ## Functions

 Here are all the functions, what they take, and what they return.
+They are called with `name(arg1, arg2)`.

 ### Returns an Integer
 - abs (integer) - the absolute value of an integer